fabioperez/transito-cv/README.md

-This is a traffic sign detector that uses [dlib](http://dlib.net/) and its implementation of the Felzenszwalb's version of the Histogram of Oriented (HoG) detector.
+This is a traffic sign classifier that uses [dlib](http://dlib.net/) and its implementation of the Felzenszwalb's version of the Histogram of Oriented (HoG) detector.

-The training examples used in this repository are from Brazilian road signs, but the detector should work with any traffic signs, as long as you train it properly.
-Google Street View images can be used to train the detector.
+The training examples used in this repository are from Brazilian road signs, but the classifier should work with any traffic signs, as long as you train it properly.
+Google Street View images can be used to train the detectors.
 25~40 images are sufficient to train a good detector.

 ![](https://cloud.githubusercontent.com/assets/294960/7904020/7d216ae0-07c3-11e5-96fe-2b9d020fec4c.png)